ygoliveira/Calculator/README.md

 # Calculator
-Calculator algorithm in Python v3.7
+A simple calculator algorithm made in Python v3.7